A-jha/Data-Structure-Lab/README.md

 1. Scan the expression from left to right
-   - for first operator the preceding two will be the operand 2 3 * then 2 and 3 are oprand for first operator * apply operator
+   - for first operator the preceding two will be the operand 2 3 * then 2 and 3 are operand for first operator * apply operator

       Postfix : 654*-9- ( 2 3 * ---> 6)